• Skip to primary navigation

 Storage

 Store the quinoa tabbouleh salad in the fridge in an airtight container for up to 5 days.
 I don't recommend freezing or warming it up.
-You can eat tabbouleh cold directly out of the fridge, or allow it to get to room temperature before eating.
+You can eat tabbouleh cold directly from the fridge or allow it to get to room temperature before eating.

 In my honest and humble opinion, tabbouleh tastes better the next day.
 The salad sweats a little bit overnight, so don't be surprised by the level of salad juice the next day.
 The salad juice actually has a name, zoom, and it's not your conference calling software.